FedRAMP/docs/docs/authorization-data-sharing.md

 ## Requirements &amp; Recommendations

 !!! info ""
-    These requirements apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.
+    These requirements apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this document.

 ### FRR-ADS-01 Public Information